saviaa1/Boids3D/README.md

 ### Possible errors and fixes:

 OpenGL Error: Install a newer version of OpenGL.
 "The RandR library and headers were not found": `sudo apt-get install xorg-dev libglu1-mesa-dev`
+If the app runs, but only draws one white boid with a blue background, run this command : `export MESA_GL_VERSION_OVERRIDE=3.10`

 ### 3D libs added
-'sudo apt install libglew-dev'
+`sudo apt install libglew-dev`
-'sudo apt install libglm-dev' // opengl Math library
+`sudo apt install libglm-dev` // opengl Math library